Especially for Men

 - Be understanding about pregnancy symptoms.
 Nausea, tiredness, irritability, and moodiness are all pregnancy symptoms.
 Most will go away within a few days after an abortion.
 If she continues the pregnancy, some symptoms like nausea may go away after 12 weeks or so.

 - If she chooses abortion, you can read over the aftercare instructions she is given.
-Have pain medications available and maybe a heating pad or hot water bottle.
+Have pain medications available and maybe a heating pad or heating patch.
 Help her avoid infection by not having intercourse for two weeks.
 If she is choosing to continue the pregnancy, you can attend prenatal visits and birthing classes with her.

 - Help with birth control.
 Use condoms.
 Help to pay for other birth control options.
 Practice safer sex.